0xPARC/0xparc-intro-book/src/ec.typ

 ]
 #definition[
-  This prime $q approx 2^(254)$ is affectionately called the _Baby Jubjub prime_ (a reference to #cite("https://en.wikipedia.org/wiki/The_Hunting_of_the_Snark", "The Hunting of the Snark")).
+  This prime $q approx 2^(254)$ is affectionately called the _Baby Jubjub prime_ (a reference to #cite("https://en.wikipedia.org/wiki/The_Hunting_of_the_Snark", "The Hunting of the Snark."))
   It will usually be denoted by $q$ in these notes.
 ]

-So at this point, we have a bag of $q$ points denoted $E(FF_p)$.
+So, at this point, we have a bag of $q$ points denoted $E(FF_p)$.
 However, right now it only has the structure of a set.

 The beauty of elliptic curves
-is that it's possible to define an *addition* operation on the curve;
+is that it is possible to define an *addition* operation on the curve;
-this is called the #cite("https://en.wikipedia.org/wiki/Elliptic_curve#The_group_law", "group law on the elliptic curve").
+this is called the #cite("https://en.wikipedia.org/wiki/Elliptic_curve#The_group_law", "group law on the elliptic curve.")
 This addition will make $E(FF_p)$ into an abelian group whose identity element is the point at infinity $O$.
-This addition can be formalized as a _group law_, which is an equation that points on the curve must follow.
+This addition can be formalized as a _group law_.

-This group law involves some kind of heavy algebra.
+This group law involves some heavy algebra.
-It's not important to understand exactly how it works.
+It is not important to understand exactly how it works.
 All you really need to take away from this section is that there is some group law, and we can program a computer to compute it.
 We provide details below for the interested reader.

 #gray[
-  So, let's get started.
+  So, let us get started.
   The equation of $E$ is cubic -- the highest-degree terms have degree $3$.
   This means that (in general) if you take a line $y = m x + b$ and intersect it with $E$, the line will meet $E$ in exactly three points.